Extended Producer Responsibility | All you need to know

 To prepare for EPR and achieve a seamless transition to the new system, you should:

 The easiest and most comprehensive way to manage environmental data and reporting needs.

 What does Ecoveritas do?

-To meet the complex challenges of managing environmental compliance reporting, Ecoveritas offers a unique combination of consulting, data and software that helps companies around the globe take the next step in their sustainability journey.
+To meet the complex challenges of managing EPR compliance reporting, Ecoveritas offers a unique combination of consulting, data and software that helps companies around the globe take the next step in their sustainability journey.

 - Extended Producer Responsibility Data Management & Reporting

 - Plastic Tax Data Management & Reporting

 - Global EPR Consulting

 Ecoveritas can help you prepare your packaging for EPR and to get ready to record data from January 1 2023.